ZoftKo/zam/index.md

 {% include figure.html
     file="assets/img/zam-drawingv2.png"
-    caption="A dog named Sam, which sounds like Zam and is enough to put her here" alt="Sam the Dog" extra="logo"
+    caption="A dog named Sam, which sounds like Zam.
+    This automatically makes the website cool, just like it happens with programming books." alt="Sam the Dog" extra="logo"
 %}